buda-base/editserv/Editing_Service_Use_Cases.md

 - EC gets the resource ID of the resource to be edited from a search that the user then selects from or perhaps the user "knows" the ID and just types it in or maybe the EC provides some bookmark feature.

-- EC then makes a `GET http://purl.bdrc.io/graph/theID` request for a json-ld serialization of the resource. **This may/should involve getting a lock on resource**, `theID`, in ES - maybe in-memory.
+- EC then makes a `GET http://purl.bdrc.io/graph/theID` request for a json-ld serialization of the resource.
+- once the resource is received then the EC populates the editing UI, making ready for the user to review and edit the resource - edits may involve adding information, deleting or updating existing information

+- upon the first edit action by the user, EC creates a new `RDFPatch` to record the user's changes.
+This includes creating an `H id <patchID> .` for the patch, an `H graph <http://purl.bdrc.io/graph/theID> .` (or some other encoding), and `H message "..." .` that describes the work to be done in the patch (EC solicits this from the user.)

+  **This may/should involve getting a lock on resource**, `theID`, in ES - maybe in-memory.
 No need in Fuseki since ES is the only agent with write access to the Fuseki dataset.
 Via a lock, a single-writer/multiple-reader policy can be implemented, and this mitigates conflicts if EC:

   ```
     POST http://purl.bdrc.io/sandbox?lock=theID
         header includes user id and authorization info
-        the patch payload
   ```
   with responses: